 A straighter, healthier smile isn’t all you can expect from an experienced orthodontist.
 Their training emphasizes optimal treatment approaches that can help avoid any unnecessary complications.
 This means an orthodontist is more likely to notice small things a general dentist may overlook, and will only recommend the appropriate treatment plan for you.
 In doing so, treatment times are reduced, there’s less chance of complications developing, and the treatment plan itself remains time and cost effective.

 Choose McGrory Orthodontics for the best orthodontic experience

 Here at McGrory Orthodontics, we have everything you need for an optimal orthodontic experience.
 Our customized care plans will see you through your treatment from start to finish – and beyond!
 Because our sole specialty is orthodontics, we have the experience and expertise necessary to give you the best quality, cost, and efficiency in orthodontic treatment.

 If you’d like to see this level of excellence in action, we’d love to meet you and share more information on how orthodontic treatment could benefit your smile – and your life!
 When you schedule an initial consultation with our Pearland or Bellaire office, you’ll receive a thorough examination by one of our experienced orthodontists.
 Following this exam, we’ll be able to address any orthodontic issues you’re experiencing and outline a personalized treatment plan for you.

 This is a no-pressure appointment!
 Even if you decide not to pursue orthodontic treatment immediately, our expert team is here to answer any questions or address any concerns you might have in order to make an informed decision.
-If you’re ready to take the very first step towards the smile you’ve always wanted, get in touch with us today to schedule a consultation!
+If you’re ready to take the very first step toward the smile you’ve always wanted, get in touch with us today to schedule a free consultation!